FAQ

 Why did my install pull torch / take a long time?

-You probably installed a heavy extra (most commonly abstractcore[huggingface], abstractcore[mlx], or a turnkey all-* extra).
+You probably installed a heavy extra (most commonly abstractcore[huggingface], abstractcore[mlx], or abstractcore[all-*]).
 The core install (pip install abstractcore) does not include torch/transformers.

 What’s the difference between “provider” and “model”?